-DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 304-2 Significant impacts of activities, products and services on biodiversity One example is our Seasonal Bird Program.
+DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 304-2 Significant impacts of activities, products and services on biodiversity We actively monitor our infrastructure where appropriate and take affirmative steps to minimize the risks to surrounding biodiversity and habitats.
+With respect to our existing sites, the following are examples of programs in place to minimize the impacts on biodiversity: Biodiversity and bird protection One example is our Seasonal Bird Program.
 From time to time, protected birds select our infrastructure, particularly our towers, for nesting activities.
 We maintain a dedicated team of environmental specialists and a robust program to spot, track and document nest sites and protected bird activity.
 We limit access to our sites with nests containing eggs or flightless young birds.
 Removal of inactive nests is subject to stringent internal protocols.
 To promote compliance with all applicable laws and regulations and our internal policies, we provide training materials to all workers on our sites.
-We also communicate with our customers, suppliers who service our towers, and other stakeholders to promote compliance with our protected bird policy.
-Where appropriate, we coordinate with third-party experts and regulatory authorities, such as the U.S. Department of Agriculture, to relocate birds using noninvasive, low-disturbance methods.
+We also communicate with our customers, suppliers who service our towers and other stakeholders to promote compliance with our protected bird policy.
+Where appropriate, we coordinate with third-party experts and regulatory authorities, such as the US Department of Agriculture, to relocate birds using non-invasive, low-disturbance methods.
 Another example is our Wildfire Risk Mitigation Program, which is designed to provide additional risk management procedures for "hot work," including cutting, welding and grinding, in areas prone to wildfires.
 Conducting hot work at sites in areas vulnerable to wildfires requires additional precautions and safety measures to avoid potentially sparking a fire, especially during high-risk seasons.
 Since we established this program, we have enhanced approval procedures for third-party projects to ensure appropriate oversight of all maintenance work that poses a wildfire risk.
-We have also conducted mandatory trainings to educate our construction, implementation and modification project managers about wildfires.
+We also conducted mandatory trainings to educate our construction, implementation and modification project managers about wildfires.